Why Fans Love Gilmore Girls

 This is certainly one way of dealing with the anti-fat, dubious health warnings we (and in particular, women) are subjected to every single day.
-I happen to think sugar and transfats are so harmful that our family has given them up entirely, and this informs my opinion, naturally.
+I happen to think sugar and transfats are so harmful that our family actively avoids those things, and this informs my opinion, naturally.
 Turns out Alexis Bledel thinks along the same lines.
 In an interview she was asked about her diet, because women in the spotlight always are:

 How often do you prepare your own meals?

 Almost every day.
 I try to eat very healthy, organic, local foods, so I do end up preparing my own meals more often than I go out.
 I prefer to go out for a drink because in that case you pretty much know what’s being poured into your glass, as opposed to what’s going into your food.

 Western cultures everywhere have now got to a point in food history where eating nothing but fast food is about as funny as any other kind of addiction.
 I.e. not very.
 (Jezebel fairly recently asked if sugar is the next booze.
 I say yes.)

 Lorelai Gilmore, the character, has responded to the anti-fat messages of the 80s and 90s by rebelling against her mother (who by the way, also can’t cook, but for classist reasons) and also against society in general.
 She takes bad eating to an extreme, and it forms the basis of a gag in pretty much every episode.